ARCHIVED – Canadian Pipeline Transportation System – Transportation Assessment

 PMC (Nova Scotia) Company

-Pouce Coupé Pipe Line Ltd. as agent and general partner
+Pouce Coupé Pipe Line Ltd.

 of the Pembina North Limited Partnership Provident Energy Pipeline Inc.